Harshitham195/Harshitham195/README.md

 🧐 **About**:

+🌟 **Career Objective:** Currently seeking a full-time opportunity as an SDET/Analyst.

 🎓 **Education:** Master of Science in Business Analytics at California State University, East Bay.

-💼 **Experience:** I have contributed to renowned companies including Synechron (Attra), Juniper Networks, and CGI,
+💼 **Experience:** I have contributed to renowned companies including Synechron (Attra), Juniper Networks, and CGI.
-                   where I honed my expertise in data analysis and software testing.

-🌟 **Career Objective:** Currently seeking a full-time opportunity as an SDET/Analyst.

 👯 **Collaboration:** I'm eager to collaborate with other tech enthusiasts.